 “Leland!
 But that’s my brother!”
 Her eyes lit.
-“You’ve come from Hong Kong, then?
+“You’ve come from Hong Kong?
 Did he give you a letter for me?
 Is that part of your business?”

 He watched her face fall.
 Damn it.
 He didn’t care if he disappointed her.
 He didn’t care about her.
 He really didn’t.
 It was just that her face was so expressive that he couldn’t help but feel her emotions tugging at him.

-“He sent me here looking for someone who he said had invented a telegraphic method for transmitting Chinese characters.
-The person involved is extremely clever, not doing much at the moment—criminally underutilized, he said—and might agree to work for me.”
+“He sent me here because I was looking for someone who invented a telegraphic method for transmitting Chinese characters.
+The person involved is extremely clever, not doing much—criminally underutilized, he said—and might agree to work with me.”

 Her eyes rounded.